Entanglement in a Maxwell Theory coupled to a non-relativistic particle: Introduction

 Here we consider a non-relativistic particle coupled to an Abelian Yang-Mills (YM) theory in $1+1$ dimensions with compactified spatial coordinate, i.e., space-time is a cylinder $\mathds{R}\times S^1$.
 In order to compute the EE between the particle and the field, we map the theory to a quantum mechanical system consisting of a charged particle moving on a torus with a uniform transverse magnetic flux.
 This is the Landau problem \cite{Landau} on a torus \cite{Manton}.
 In fact, as shown in \citep{Rajeev}, the field dynamics of a pure YM theory defined on a cylinder can be reduced to that of a free particle moving along the gauge group manifold.
 This means that we can reduce the quantum field theory problem to a quantum mechanical one.
 For simplicity, here we restrict to the Abelian case, in which the field theory is mapped to a particle moving on a circle \cite{Asorey}.
 From the field theory point of view, the only gauge-invariant observable is the Wilson loop along $S^1$.
 If we were to partition this circle to compute some kind of spatial entanglement, then we would break the gauge invariance and we would need to apply the techniques cited above.
 The fact that there is only one gauge invariant observable in the field theory implies that there is a single degree of freedom associated to the gauge field in the quantum mechanical theory.
 Thus if we do not consider matter, we have only one degree of freedom (a particle moving on a circle) and, therefore, it is impossible to make any partitions in this setup.
 Including a non-relativistic particle adds another degree of freedom (the particle moves now on a torus) and the possibility of making a partition.
 Hence the goal of this work is to understand the entanglement between the degree of freedom associated to the gauge field and that corresponding to the non-relativistic particle.

 The paper is organised as follows: in the next section, we show the equivalence between electromagnetism on a space-time cylinder coupled to a non-relativistic charged point particle and the Landau problem on a torus.
 In section \ref{sec:manton}, we obtain the solution of the Schr\"odinger equation of the latter, finding that the ground state is degenerate.
 In section \ref{sec:entanglemententropy}, we study the entanglement entropy in this degeneracy subspace.
 This is equivalent to measuring the entanglement between the particle and the electromagnetic field in the ground state of the field theory.
 In particular, we perform both an analytical and a numerical analysis of this quantity.
 We find that the reduced density matrix in the degeneracy subspace can be approximated by that of a two-level system.
 This observation allows us to obtain an analytical expression for the entanglement entropy in this subspace whose accuracy is checked numerically.
 We also study the entanglement entropy in the state that is invariant under the symmetry transformation associated to the degeneracy subspace.
 Finally, in section \ref{sec:conclusions}, we present the conclusions and outlooks.
+We include an Appendix \ref{appendix} where we compute the Green's function of the electric potential in the Maxwell theory on the space-time cylinder.